IEEE Smart Village integrates sustainable electricity, education, and entrepreneurial solutions to empower off-grid communities.

-Micro-utility equipment is seed-funded to in-country, non-governmental organization (NGO) partners to create self-sustaining, community-owned and -operated micro-utilities where the people are typically living on less than $1-$2 per day.
-Combining the talents of more than 400,000 members across IEEE with partners in education, business and technologies, IEEE Smart Village delivers immediate, life-changing impact in off-grid areas.
+Micro-utility electrical equipment is seed-funded to in-country, non-governmental organization (NGO) partners to create self-sustaining, community-owned and operated businesses where people are typically living on less than $1-2 per day.
+Drawing IEEE talents from a pool of of more than 400,000 members and combining with sustainable development partners in technology, education and business, IEEE Smart Village strives to deliver immediate, life-changing impact.

 - Scale up the promising pilot efforts in targeted countries around the world